superp00t/godog/README.md

 ![godog](https://img.ikrypto.club/iGGo.png)

-This is a general-purpose API for writing programs that interact with ~~Cryptodog~~ my personal Cryptodog server..
+This is a general-purpose API for writing programs that interact with the main Cryptodog XMPP-BOSH server and Phoxy servers.

 The multiparty implementation has been mostly a line-by-line translation from Cryptodog's, with some help from the protocol spec.
 However, I cannot guarantee that it is a safe one.